internetarchive/iaux/packages/ia-topnav/README.md

 <!--
-  `baseHost` is the navigation base so leave emtpy for relative links `mediaBaseHost` is the base host for media like the profile picture if it's not relative -->
+  `baseHost` is the navigation base so leave emtpy for relative links `mediaBaseHost` is the base host for media like the profile picture if it's not relative

+  NOTE:
+  When passing in the `config`, `menus`, and `searchQuery` attributes from HTML, not LitElement bindings, you must base64 the value to account for any special characters.
+-->
 <ia-topnav
   baseHost="https://archive.org"